lystep-kent/KSU_spatial_data_sci_R_StephensAssignments/README.md

-# Special Topics: Spatial Analysis in R (GEOG 491/891)
+# Spatial data science in R

-This repository contains the course materials for GEOG 491/891, a special topics course at the University of Nebraska-Lincoln, taught by Dr. Patrick Bitterman (patrick.bitterman@unl.edu)
+This repository contains the course materials for GEOG 49073/59073/79073 at Kent State University.
+As far as the KSU Registrar is concerned, the formal title of this course is Environmental Data Analysis in R. However, the course as taught is more expansive than traditional environmental analysis, instead focusing on various spatial data science techniques across social AND natural environments.